 Revocation of Authorization Form: When the Privacy Officer receives an Individual’s written revocation the Privacy Officer shall notify applicable parties of the revocation of authorization and document the revocation or information concerning the revocation received by the person obtaining the authorization.
-UT Dallas shall stop Using and Disclosing the Individual’s PHI in reliance on the Authorization, except to the extent UT Dallas has already taken action in reliance on the Authorization.
+UT Dallas shall stop Using and Disclosing the Individual’s PHI in reliance on the Authorization, except to the extent UT Dallas has already acted in reliance on the Authorization.
 If UT Dallas has not yet Used or Disclosed the PHI, it shall refrain from doing so, pursuant to the revocation.
 If UT Dallas has already disclosed the information, UT Dallas need not retrieve the information.

 Authorizations and Psychotherapy Notes: For specific rules governing refer to policy; Section 14 Use and Disclosure of Psychotherapy Notes.